Add an Oracle Forms App

 - Access Gateway has been configured to use your Okta tenant as IDP.

-- An external Oracle Access Gateway Server based application which requires protection.
+- An external Oracle Forms-based application that requires protection.

 - Appropriate DNS entries for both the legacy application and the exposed new URL exist.

 - Appropriate DNS entries for both the protected application and the external URL for example:

 Value Description https://app-forms.externalexample.com External or customer facing application URL. https://app-forms.internalexample.com

 Internal or protected application URL of Oracle Forms application.